poissonconsulting/bbousuite/paper/paper.md

 # Acknowledgements

 We acknowledge contributions from Alan Constant.
-Development of `ssdtools` was funded by the Province of Alberta and xx.
+Development of `bbousuite` was funded by the Province of Alberta and Environment and Climate Change Canada.

 # References